datarefuge/workflow/docs/coordinator-work.md

 # EDGI Coordinators

 [Add a paragraph on EDGI and links to other relevant documents/sites --> Could someone from EDGI please do that?]
-EDGI focuses particularly on helping Seeders/Sorters teams get set up.
+EDGI focuses particularly on helping Seeders teams get set up.
 They also provide advanced recommendations and know-how on the harvesting process.

 # DataRefuge Coordinators